joseph-r-hamilton/joseph-r-hamilton.github.io/_posts/2018-01-24-Project-Luther-Begins.md

 any kind from any source.
 But the first part of the data needs to be scraped.
 * Has enough data of this structured fashion that we can do some linear regression.
 * Has to be interesting (at least to me).
-* Ought to be somewhat novel.Project-Luther-Begins.md
+* Ought to be somewhat novel.

 Hmm... tough call.